Niall O'Meara

-Niall O'Meara (born 16 December 1992) is an Irish hurler who plays for Tipperary Senior Championship club Kilruane MacDonagh's and at inter-county level with the Tipperary senior hurling team.
+Niall O'Meara (born 16 December 1992) is an Irish hurler who plays for Tipperary Senior Championship club Kilruane MacDonagh's and formerly at inter-county level with the Tipperary senior hurling team.
 He usually lines out as a left wing-forward.

 Playing career

 Mary Immaculate College

 During his studies at Mary Immaculate College, O'Meara was selected for the college's senior hurling team during his second year.
 On 27 February 2016, he was selected at right wing-forward but spent much of the game at left corner-forward when Mary Immaculate College faced the University of Limerick in the Fitzgibbon Cup final.
 O'Meara ended the game with a winners' medal following the 1-30 to 3-22 victory.

 Kilruane MacDonagh's

 O'Meara joined the Kilruane MacDonagh's club at a young age and played in all grades at juvenile and underage levels.
 He enjoyed championship success in the under-21 grade before joining the club's senior.

 On 16 September 2018, O'Meara lined out at centre-back when Kilruane MacDonagh's qualified for the North Tipperary Championship final.
 He scored a point from play and claimed a winners' medal after the 0-19 to 0-12 defeat of Kiladangan.

+On 30 October 2022, O'Meara started as Kilruane MacDonaghs defeated Kiladangan 2–20 to 1–16 in the 2022 Tipperary Senior Hurling Championship final after a replay, it was their first title since 1985.